 Goodwill represents the excess of the purchase price over the amounts assigned to the fair value of the assets acquired and the liabilities assumed of an acquired business.
-In accordance with ASC Topic 350, Goodwill and Other Intangible Assets, ("ASC 350"), recorded goodwill amounts are not amortized, but rather are tested for impairment annually or more frequently if there are indicators of impairment present.
+In accordance with ASC Topic 350, Goodwill and Other Intangible Assets ("ASC 350"), recorded goodwill amounts are not amortized, but rather are tested for impairment annually or more frequently if there are indicators of impairment present.

 In accordance with ASC 350, the Company assigned and assessed goodwill for impairment at the reporting unit level.
 A reporting unit is an operating segment or one level below the operating segment.
-Prior to the change in segment reporting in 2016, the Company had one single reporting unit which is also its only operating segment.
-Goodwill that has arisen as a result of the acquisitions of subsidiaries was assigned to this reporting unit.
-Immediately upon the change in segment reporting in 2016, there were two reporting units consisting of two service lines namely hosting and related services and managed network services.
+In 2017, there were two reporting units consisting of two service lines namely hosting and related services and managed network services.
 The goodwill was reassigned to the two reporting units using a relative fair value allocation approach.

-After the disposal of WiFire Entities and Aipu Group as defined in Note 4 in September 2017, the Company determined that there is only hosting and related services remained and hence the Company as a whole is one reporting unit as of December 31, 2018.
+After the disposal of WiFire Entities and Aipu Group as defined in Note 4 in September 2017, the Company determined that there is only hosting and related services remained and hence the Company as a whole is one reporting unit as of December 31, 2018 and 2019.

-The Company early adopted ASU No. 2017-04, Simplifying the Test for Goodwill Impairment, ("ASU 2017-04"), which simplifies the accounting for goodwill impairment by eliminating Step two from the goodwill impairment test.
+The Company early adopted ASU No. 2017-04, Simplifying the Test for Goodwill Impairment ("ASU 2017-04"), which simplifies the accounting for goodwill impairment by eliminating Step two from the goodwill impairment test.
 Under the new guidance, if a reporting unit's carrying amount exceeds its fair value, an entity will record an impairment charge based on that difference.
 The impairment charge will be limited to the amount of goodwill allocated to that reporting unit.
 Fair value is primarily determined by computing the future discounted cash flows expected to be generated by the reporting unit.